suizokukan/katal/README.md

                             executed before --select/--add (default: False)
       -m, --mute            # No output to the console; no question asked on the console (default: False)
-      --mode {copy,move,mirror}
+      --mode {copy,move,nocopy}
                             'copy' to copy source files in the target directory;
                             'move' to move source files in the target directory;
-                            'mirror' to not copy source files in the target directory; (default: copy)
+                            'nocopy' to not copy source files in the target directory; (default: copy)
       -n NEW, --new NEW     # Create a new target directory (default: None) --off                 # Don't write anything into the target directory or